gusat/predict-cust-churn/README.md

 Refer to the individual function documentation in the `churn_library.py` module for more details on their usage.

 ---

-Absolutely, including a section about how to run the files is crucial.
-Here's how you can add the "Running Files" section to your `README.md`:

----

 ## Running Files

 ### Notebook